Updated 2026-03-30

 Frequently Asked Questions

 Direct rollovers typically take 3-10 business days.
-Some plan administrators mail a check, which adds mailing time.
-Electronic transfers are fastest.
-An indirect rollover must be completed within 60 days.
+Some plan administrators mail a check (payable to the new custodian), which adds mailing time.
+Electronic (ACAT) transfers are fastest.
+An indirect rollover must be completed within 60 calendar days.